gomosak08/Aimad/README.md

 # README
-> This is a Rbi on Rails 5 application that allows userrs to create their ownn portafolios.
+> This is a Ruby on Rails 5 application that allows userrs to create their ownn portafolios.

 ### Features